aclinnovator/aclinnovator.github.io/_posts/2017-2-6-First-Daf-Of-Bava-Kamma-And-Combinatorics.markdown

+---
+layout: post
+author: Akiva Lipshitz
-## Combinatorics Reveals Additional Structure on the First Daf of Bava Kamma
+title: Combinatorics to Help Understand the First Daf of Bava Kamma
+---

 My brother and I just began the first perek of Gemara Bava Kamma.
 Bava Kamma initializes by listing four instances, which it calls *avot*, for which the halachot of nezikin apply.
 Rashi[^1] notes the term *avot* , literally translated as *father*, denotes category.
 The four categories of *nezikin* damages listed by the mishna are learned directly from Parshat Mishpatim.
 In subsequent dapim, the Gemara will derive the corollories of these overarching *avot nezikin* categories.